 What is GraphQL?

 It’s a manipulation and data query language for mutating and reading data in an API developed and released in 2012 by Facebook.
 Facebook structured it to help it re-establish its mobile apps that needed a powerful data retrieving API that can describe Facebook.
-The source gives consumers the power to inquire about what they want, makes it easy for API to evolve and develop powerful tools.
+The source gives consumers the power to inquire about what they want, and makes it easy for API to evolve and develop powerful tools.

 GraphQL has been open-source since 2015, and its foundation governs it to ensure it develops neutrally and openly.
 It was initially developed for mobile apps, but its benefits have spread to all development types as an alternative to REST apps.
 It gives consumers the power to structure and define needed data, reducing the number of application programming interface calls and ensuring the obtained data is well-structured and only has the requested information.
 The aim of the open-source is to ensure a platform retrieves the required information from the server and nothing else.